 The major exogenous substance that interacts actively with these CB1 receptors is tetrahydrocannabinol.
 It is by far the major component of the cannabinoid family obtained from the cannabis plant.
-THC has the potential to make you high because it is able to bind to these receptors located in the central nervous system.
+THC has the potential to make you high because it is able to bind these receptors.

-On the other hand, CB2 receptors are located in the peripheral nervous system (all the nervous system excluding the brain and the spinal cord) and in the white blood cells (the group of cells which help with body immunity against infectious agents.)
+On the other hand, CB2 receptors are located in the peripheral nervous system and in the white blood cells (the group of cells which help with body immunity against infectious agents.)

 The chief function of CB2 receptors is to work with white blood cells for the purpose of improving and regulating the activities of the body’s immune system.